 The Varying Efficiency of Computational Loads

-The amount of electricity used to complete Bitcoin mining is also affected by things like the total computation load, the number of servers a miner has, and the mining difficulty on the Bitcoin network.
+The amount of electricity used to complete Bitcoin mining is also affected by the total computation load, the number of servers a miner has, and the mining difficulty on the Bitcoin network.
 Each of these factors can change at a moment’s notice, which means the amount of electricity used for a single Bitcoin mining transaction can also change.

 Possible Solutions to the Bitcoin Energy Consumption Crisis

 In the past, companies like Google allowed people in the Bitcoin mining community to purchase clean energy assets.
-A large-scale campaign to sell these clean energy assets can help to offset the environmental impact of Bitcoin mining.
+A large-scale campaign to sell these pure energy assets can help to offset the environmental impact of Bitcoin mining.

 The Future is Uncertain